lukesturgeon/SyntheticAerialRobotics/README.md

 - quadstepper.fzz : The circuit diagram and components created in Fritzing.
 - powersupply.pdf : The power supply used for the installation 12V 5A
 - motor-unit.ai : The illustrator file used to fabricate the acrylic sheets to assemble the four motor units.
 This file is to scale but some measurements are imprecise.
 File reflects the changes made manually to the current working acrylic sheets.
+- installation-setup.ai : floorplan and dimensions for public installation at Laboratory Residency in Spokane, US.